jorgenkg/python-neural-network/README.md

         save_trained_network = False    # Whether to write the trained weights to disk )

-# start training on test set one with SciPy
-scipyoptimize(
-        network,
+print_test( network, training_data, cost_function )
-        training_data,                      # specify the training set
-        test_data,                          # specify the test set
-        cost_function,                      # specify the cost function to calculate error method               = "L-BFGS-B",
-        save_trained_network = False        # Whether to write the trained weights to disk )
 ```

 ## Features:

 -  Implemented with matrix operation ensure high performance.
 -  Dropout to reduce overfitting ([as desribed here](http://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf)).
-Note that dropout should only be used when using backpropagation.
+Note that dropout can only be applied to backpropagation.
 -  PYPY friendly (requires pypy-numpy).
 -  Features a selection of cost functions (error functions) and activation functions